CSCfi/csc-user-guide/docs/data/datasets/spatial-data-in-csc-computing-env.md

 python /appl/soft/geo/vrt/vrt_creator.py dataset polygon_file output_directory
 ```

-Supported _dataset_ values are:

-*   dem2m - 2m DEM
-*   dem10m - 10m DEM
-*   demCombined - DEM covering whole Finland using 2m DEM whenever it's available and interpolating rest of the areas to 2m resolution from 10m DEM using bicubic interpolation.
+Supported _dataset_ values are: dem2m, dem10m and demCombined.
+The last option prefers 2m DEM whenever it's available and interpolating rest of the areas to 2m resolution from 10m DEM using bicubic interpolation.

-with optional arguments:
+Optional arguments:

 *   -i: create individual vrt for each polygon, default behavior is to create one vrt covering all polygons.
 *   -o: create overviews